 In order to figure out the best recipe for homemade lobster rolls, we consulted a noted professional chef whose lobster rolls recently won the Editor’s Choice Award at the 2018 Tasting Table’s Lobster Rumble held in Brooklyn, New York.
 Chef Christopher Kim helms New York City’s Saltbrick Tavern, a restaurant dedicated to “reimagining tavern classics,” elevating dishes often taken for granted to a level of true gastronomy.
-If there is anyone to talk to about a sandwich that started off as seafood street meal and is now having its culinary moment, it’s Kim.
+If there is anyone to talk to about a sandwich that started off as a seafood street meal and is now having its culinary moment.

 - 4 hot dog buns (or fancy rolls, if you prefer), Toasted

 - 4 lemon wedges

 - Salt and pepper to taste

 - Portion out 0.25-pound lobster meat into each roll.